n3tsurge/aura-response/docs/capability.md

         "enrichment": [
             {
                 "title": "Geolocation",
-                "description": "Geolocate victims based on their IP addresses to understand their geographical distribution.", }
+                "description": "Geolocate victims based on their IP addresses to understand their geographical distribution."
+            }
         ],
         "hunting": [],